junction-labs/junction-client/README_ALPHA_TESTERS.md

 ## Our Focus Right Now (10/3/2024)

-Right now, we're focused on getting the client side experience right and figuring out the high-level bits of the library.
-We want to make sure that routes and backends all make sense before we start making things more complex.
+Right now, we're focused on getting the UX and data model for Routes and Backends correct, and to a place where people feel like they can do something useful with them.
+That means right now they're front and center in every client.

-As we're iterating on the client UX with alpha testers, we're going to complete the loop and build APIs for saving config back to a central service and dynamically pushing it out to clients.
+Long term, we absolutely don't envision most of the usage of Junction to involve putting routes in your client - we want as much config as possible to be pushed dynamically over the network, and mostly invisible.
+The next thing we're focusing on is the workflow for saving Routes and Backends to a central config store and serving them dynamically.
+Stay tuned for that.

 ## Known Bugs/Limitations